GoogleCloudDataproc/initialization-actions/atlas/README.md

 ## Using this initialization action

+This init-action can only be run on Dataproc version higher than 1.5.
 This init-action can currently run on all custer configurations, but it has different requirements depending on the configuration.

 ### Single-node and Standard

 Atlas requires following components to be available:
-* zookeeper
+* Zookeeper
 * HBase
 * Solr